 WFU Alcohol and Other Drug Position Statement

-Wake Forest University believes in the wellbeing of the whole person – emotionally, environmentally, financially, intellectually, occupationally, physically, socially, spiritually.
+Wake Forest University believes in the wellbeing of the whole person – emotionally, environmentally, financially, intellectually, occupationally, physically, socially, and spiritually.
 Alcohol and other drug misuse inhibits students’ development and is negatively correlated with academic success, personal safety, and long-term health.
-The vitality of the campus community relies on each individual and group taking responsibility for choices related to alcohol and other drug use.
+The vitality of the campus community relies on each individual and student organization taking responsibility for choices related to alcohol and other drug use.
 The health and well-being of the campus community and its members should not be jeopardized by issues related to alcohol and other drugs.
 Therefore:

 - Wake Forest University supports the decision of students not to use alcohol and other drugs.

 - The University observes all applicable federal, state, and local laws regarding alcohol and other drug use and holds students and student organizations accountable for their choices.
 Legal action does not preclude University conduct action which seeks to support a campus community that introduces students into systems that support care, education, and wellbeing.

 - The University emphasizes education intended to prevent undergraduate alcohol and other drug misuse as well as an understanding of the University’s policies concerning the use of alcohol and other drugs.

 - Students whose alcohol and/or other drug use results in behavior that creates a risk of danger to the health and safety of themselves or others are subject to conduct review.